taxonomicallyinformedannotation/tima/README.md

 Here is what you *minimally* need:

-- A feature list with *or without* candidate annotations, if you are using GNPS, it can be your GNPS job ID.
+- A feature list (.csv) (see [example features](https://github.com/taxonomicallyinformedannotation/tima-example-files/blob/main/example_features.csv))
-- The source organism of the extract you are annotating, if you are associating metadata within GNPS, it can be your GNPS job ID.
+- A spectral file corresponding to the feature list (.mgf) (see [example spectra](https://github.com/taxonomicallyinformedannotation/tima-example-files/blob/main/example_spectra_mini.mgf))
-- An edge list, if you are using GNPS, it can be your GNPS job ID.
+- The biological source(s) of the sample(s) you are annotating (.csv) (see [example metadata](https://github.com/taxonomicallyinformedannotation/tima-example-files/blob/main/example_metadata.tsv)) (File is optional if only a single organism)

 Optionally, you may want to add:

 - An in-house structure-organism pairs library (we provide **[LOTUS](https://lotusnprod.github.io/lotus-manuscript/)** as starting point for each user)
-- Your own manual or automated annotations (we currently support annotations coming from ISDB and SIRIUS (with some limitations))
+- Your own manual or automated annotations (we currently support annotations coming from SIRIUS (with some limitations))

 ## Installation